Cleveland Clinic Lerner Research Institute Logo

 Overview

 All research projects rely heavily on chemical and analytical methods to identify specific reactions/products, their mechanisms of formation, and their use as probes to elaborate pathways responsible for disease.
 Research efforts in each program span from bench-to-bedside, including basic/genetic, cellular, animal model, and human clinical investigations.
+A major emphasis is the combined use of large scale clinical studies to define hypotheses, and development of therapeutic interventions for the treatment of disorders.

 Experimental Data